FeiyouG/commander.nvim/README.md

 **NOTE**:
 - If you are on neovim 0.6,
-  then you can add a Lua function as a `cmd` and execute it in `command_center`, but you are not able to register it with a keybinding.
+  then you can add a Lua function as a `cmd` and execute it inside `command_center`.
+  However, you are not able to register it with a keybinding.

 - If you are on neovim 0.7,
   then you can both register the Lua function